 Common binding site for IKs activators, mefenamic acid and DIDS

-In silico DIDS docking revealed that both mefenamic acid and DIDS bind to the same general extracellular inter-subunit interface with some differences in key residues revealed by the electrophysiology data.
+The results of in silico experiments, including some binding properties and stability of some mutations, were only partially validated by electrophysiology data, which might be explained by the limitations of the applied methods.
+Nevertheless, docking analyses revealed that both mefenamic acid and DIDS bind to the same general extracellular inter-subunit interface with some differences in key residues revealed by the electrophysiology data.
 Mutation Y148 in KCNQ1 to a cysteine (Y148C) or Y46 in KCNE1 to an alanine (Y46A) was found to reduce effects of 100 µM DIDS, particularly in the case of Y148C (Figure 7).
 These data suggest that DIDS resides deeper in the binding pocket formed by KCNE1 residues and the KCNQ1 pore/S6, and so was less dependent on the side chain of K41 to retain the activator on the channel complex (compare Movies S1 and S6).
-DIDS associated more strongly with the pore of the Y148C mutant, particularly with V324 and T327, and less across the KCNE1/3, S1 and turret regions (Table 6).
-The Y46C mutation resulted in shifts away from KCNE1/3 and towards the S1 domain (T144, E146 and Q147).
+DIDS associated more strongly with the pore of the Y148C mutant, particularly with V324 and T327, and less across the ps-KCNE1, S1 and turret regions (Table 7).
+The Y46C mutation resulted in shifts away from ps-KCNE1 and towards the S1 domain (T144, E146 and Q147).
 In the case of A44C and DIDS, the changes were more subtle, with stronger interactions moving from central residues in KCNE1 (K41, L42 and E43) and S1 (V141 and L142; coloured grey in Figure 8B) to more peripheral residues (I145, E146 and Q147) and lower in the KCNE TMD (A44 and M45; coloured magenta in Figure 8B).

 Proposed mechanism of action for mefenamic acid and DIDS

 A reduced interaction with S1 could also conceivably curtail the ability of IKs activators to slow dissociation of the activated complex and restore faster deactivation rates such that there is no longer an enhanced step current in the presence of the drug, as seen in mutants K41C and A44C for mefenamic acid (Figure 1A and 3A) and A44C, Y46A, W323A and Y148C for DIDS (Figure 7A).
-Similarly, electrostatic interactions of residue K41, which acts as a lid for the binding pocket for mefenamic acid (Supplemental movie S2), could help stabilize the protein-protein interface at the external region of the channel complex.
-Mutation of residue K41 to a cysteine may prevent stable IKs activator binding to the channel by increasing the fluctuations of the external KCNE1 region (Figure 4C) and by reducing van der Waals contacts with the drug (Figure 2D).
-In simulations, mefenamic acid was seen dissociating from mutant K41C, A44C, and W323A channel complexes, and this explains why the electrophysiological effects of IKs activators were prevented by the mutational substitutions at these locations (Supplemental movies S2, S3).
-Shifts in, and particularly reductions in KCNE1/3 association for both drugs (Table 6) that lead to loss of efficacy suggest that it is the interactions with KCNE1 and S1 that are key to maintaining the activated state.
+Similarly, electrostatic interactions of residue K41, which acts as a lid for the binding pocket for mefenamic acid (Supplemental movie S2), could help stabilize the S1/KCNE1/pore complex by its contacts with drug, which in its turn links the static pore domain to the dynamic voltage-sensor.
+Mutation of residue K41 to a cysteine may prevent stable IKs activator binding to the channel by increasing the fluctuations of the external KCNE1 region (Figure 4C) and by reducing the contacts with the drug (Figure 2C).
+In simulations, mefenamic acid was seen dissociating from mutant K41C, A44C, and W323A channel complexes much more often compared to wild type IKs, and this explains why the electrophysiological effects of IKs activators were prevented by amino acid substitutions at these locations (Supplemental movies S2, S3).
+Shifts in, and particularly reductions in ps-KCNE1 association for both drugs (Table 7) that lead to loss of efficacy suggest that it is the interactions with KCNE1 and S1 that are key to maintaining the activated state.
 This is similar to the proposal for tight interactions between S1 and KCNE3 in maintaining constitutive activity in KCNE3-associated channels (Kasuya and Nakajo, 2022).

 Materials and Methods